Am I Done? Predicting Action Progress in Videos: Related Work

-Finally, the growing area of predictive vision \cite{mathieu2015deep,vondrick2016fast,wang2016transf,vondrick2016generating} is also related to action progress prediction.
+The growing area of predictive vision \cite{mathieu2015deep,vondrick2016fast,wang2016transf,vondrick2016generating} is also related to action progress prediction.
 Given an observed video, the goal is to obtain some kind of prediction of its near future.
 Vondrick \etal \cite{vondrick2016fast} predict a learned representation and a semantic interpretation, while subsequent works predict the entire video frame \cite{vondrick2016generating,mathieu2015deep}.
 All these tasks are complementary to predicting action progress since, instead of analyzing the progress of an action, they focus on predicting the aftermath of an action based on some preliminary observations.
+A few recent works have addressed tasks that are very close to action progress prediction.
+Neumann and Zisserman \cite{neumann2019} framed the problem of future event prediction by defining a number of representations and loss functions to detect if and when a specific event will occur.
+To this end, they attempt to predict and regress the time to event probability which is highly related to predicting action progress.
+In \cite{han17grammars} a residual action recognition model is used to estimate the progress of human activities to implicitly learns a temporal task grammar with respect to which activities can be localized and predicted.

+Finally, a few preliminary attempts to estimate activity progress have been presented in the medical domain \cite{patra18,twinanda2018rsdnet} aiming at predicting remaining surgery durations or anatomical motions.
+Nonetheless, these approaches are limited to predicting which action is in progress while doing a durative activity made by a sequence of actions, without explicitly predicting how much each action is completed.